svilambi/svilambi.github.io/README.md

 </ul>
 <p>Worked in as a <strong>DevOps Engineer</strong> for <strong>Amphora Software</strong> from <strong>April 2015</strong> to <strong>March 2022</strong></p>
 <ul>
-<li>Working in multiple <strong>AWS</strong> services such as Route53, Load balancer, Auto Scaling, VPC, EC2, S3, Cloud Watch, Lambda, Dynamo DB.</li>
+<li>Worked on multiple <strong>AWS</strong> services such as Route53, Load balancer, Auto Scaling, VPC, EC2, S3, Cloud Watch, Lambda, Dynamo DB.</li>
 <li>Automated AWS infrastructure using Terraform as <strong>Iaac</strong> (Infrastructure as a code).</li>
 <li>Used Configuration Management using tools like Ansible to configure and install apps and packages on multiple servers using <strong>Ansible Playbooks</strong>.</li>
 <li>Used <strong>AWS load balancing </strong>for handling a constantly increasing user base & ensuring scalability & reliability</li>